-- ii) Concurrently with the closing of the January 2021 Offering, the Company completed a private placement of 79,696,970 units to Pala (the "Concurrent Private Placement") at the January Offering Price for aggregate gross proceeds of approximately CAD\$13,150 (\$10,273).
-Each unit consisted of one common share and one- half of one common share purchase warrant of the Company.
-Each full warrant entitles Pala to purchase one common share at a price of CAD\$0.22 per common share, for a period of 18 months following the closing of the January 2021 Offering (until July 29, 2022). - iii) Concurrently with the closing of the January 2021 Offering and the Concurrent Private Placement, the Company issued 7,024,615 shares to Pala at a price of CAD\$0.165 per share (the "Fee Shares"), the January Offering Price, in the aggregate amount of approximately CAD\$1,159 (\$910) as repayment of fees owing to Pala in connection with certain indemnity agreements entered into by Pala and the Company relating to the Company's bonding arrangements (the "Indemnity Agreements"). - iv) In February 2021, the Company issued 3,560,024 shares to Pala for the settlement of guarantee fees relating to the Cementation settlement (the "Guarantee Shares") (note 10b).
+- concurrently with the closing of the January 2021 Offering and the Concurrent Private Placement, the Company issued 7,024,615 common shares to Pala at a price of CAD\$0.165 per share (the "Fee Shares"), the January Offering Price, in the aggregate amount of approximately CAD\$1,159 (\$910) as repayment of fees owing to Pala in connection with certain indemnity agreements entered into by Pala and the Company relating to the Company's bonding arrangements (the "Indemnity Agreements").
+The residual method was used to value the warrants. - iv) In February 2021, the Company issued 3,560,024 common shares to Pala for the settlement of guarantee fees relating to the Cementation settlement (the "Guarantee Shares") (note 10b).